WPsites/WPide/readme.txt

 *   Syntax highlighting
 *   PHP syntax checking before saving to disk to try and banish white screen of death after uploading invalid PHP
 *   Line numbers
+*   Find+replace
 *   Code autocomplete for WordPress and PHP functions along with function description, arguments and return value where applicable
 *   Colour assist - a colour picker that only shows once you double click a hex colour code in the editor.
 You can also drag your own image into the colour picker to use instead of the default swatch (see other notes for info).
 *   Automatic backup of every file you edit. (one daily backup and one hourly backup of each file stored in plugins/WPide/backups/filepath)
 *   File tree allowing you to access and edit any file in your wp-content folder (plugins, themes, uploads etc)
+*   Use the file browser to rename, delete, download, zip and unzip files (so you can download a zipped version of your whole theme for example)
 *   Create new files and directories
 *   Highlight matching parentheses
 *   Code folding